nikhilt77/nextUp/README.md

 ---

 ## **Future Improvements**
-Some potential enhancements for NextUp include:
+Some potential enhancements for nextUp include:
 - Adding task due dates.
 - Categorizing tasks with priority labels.
 - Persistent task storage using **localStorage** or a backend.